COFREND/ONDE-format/UT_specification/UT_file_format.md

 - The seventh column provides information on the size or the content of the datafield.
 For a string with a value that is imposed, it will provide this value.\
   For other datafields, it will be the size of the data.
 The size is provided in brackets with dimensions separated by commas.
 The dimension of a scalar data will therefore be described by [^1].
-Dimensions are provided in Fortran convention (column-major order).
+Dimensions are provided in C convention (row-major ordering).

 ## MFMC Compatibility